-This Judgement has been made using available evidence including a visit to this service.
 The school provides a safe and protective environment that actively promotes young person wellbeing.
-Positive behaviour is encouraged and supported.
+Positive behaviour is encouraged and good use is made of local facilities.
 All staff and visitors are vetted accordingly.

-The school Prospectus has received review and is well supported by policy documentation and pamphlet information that gives clear guidance on the extent of service provision.
+The school Statement of Purpose is well supported by policy documentation that gives clear guidance on the need for privacy and confidentiality levels to be extended to all young people.
+Signed parental consent forms confirm where necessary certain evasive routines and bathing and wash programmes.
+Individual levels of privacy and confidentiality is supported and observed through sensitive understanding and application of the young person's communication programme.
+The T.E.A.C.C.H. methodology and P.E.C.S.

-All staff is aware of need for privacy and the levels of confidentiality that are to be extended to all young people.
-Signed parental consent forms confirm where necessary certain evasive routines and personal bathing programmes.
-Individual levels of privacy and confidentiality are supported and observed through sensitive understanding and application of the young person's communication programme.
-The T.E.A.C.C.H. methodology and P.E.C.
-System is now well established and continues to provide both framework and detail to all communications and daily interactions.
+provides assessment and detail to all communications and informs all daily living routines.